arthur-e/swc-workshop/sql-intro/Databases-and-SQL.md

     sqlite> SELECT * FROM Visited WHERE site='DR-1';

 **The database manager executes this query in two stages.**
-First, it checkes the entires of the `Visited` table to see which ones match the `WHERE` clause.
+First, it checks the entires of the `Visited` table to see which ones match the `WHERE` clause.
 Then, it returns the columns from those entries specified in the `SELECT` clause.
 **This processing order means that we can even filter records on columns that don't appear in the results.**